 - Gently challenge assumptions.
 This one can be a little scary.
 If you’re comfortable with it, try to help people see that they’re making assumptions that might not be true because they don’t know the whole situation.
 It’s a brave way to “walk the talk.”
 You might start the conversation with something like, “I can see how given your experience you might feel that way.
 I’m just wondering if you might be open to looking at this from a different perspective…”

-- Think dialogue, not Create an open-ended conversation where you’re listening as well as talking.
+- Think dialogue, not debate.
+Create an open-ended conversation where you’re listening as well as talking.
 By understanding the other person’s viewpoint, you can help them to start considering yours.
 Doesn’t everyone appreciate being heard?
 If you often find yourself saying things like “I can’t believe I said that” or “I wish I would have approached her differently,” try gently practicing self-awareness in your interactions to respond more effectively.

 - Develop conversation starters.
 What you say will depend on your specific workplace relationship with the person you want to influence, but here are some examples to build on.

 - From a place of centeredness and peace, you could calmly say something like: If we truly are serious about diversity in the workplace/flexible hours, then we also need to honor X’s right to have flexible hours, which for her might mean taking time out to enjoy her daughter’s soccer game or being able to hold and bond with her baby.
 Or,

 - If other people taking time off is getting under your skin, maybe you need a little time for yourself, too?
 All of us benefit from that at least once in a while.
 [This one is to be used with caution – it’s mostly to help shed light on why people can sometimes be judgmental.]